 13. Fitness Training

-You need to adapt your routine during hunting, to act like one, by weighted hikes or even shooting while kneeling.
+You need to adapt your routine during hunting, to act like one, by going on weighted hikes or even shooting while kneeling.

 14. Preparing for the Turkey Season